Chlamydia Infection: 7 Symptoms and Signs in Men

 If discharge from the penis is white, cloudy, or watery, then you could be presenting a symptom of chlamydia.

 If you feel unexplained pain when urinating, it could be a sign of chlamydia.
-Your urethra or prostate gland may be infected with the bacteria that causes chlamydia, known as chlamydia trachomatis.
+Your urethra or prostate gland may be infected with the bacteria known as chlamydia trachomatis.

 Chlamydia affecting the rectum can cause unexplained pain, light bleeding, an itchy anus, or unusual discharge and swelling in and around the anus.
-Chlamydia can be passed on if you engage in unprotected anal sex.
+The infection can be passed on if you engage in unprotected anal sex.

-Chlamydia in the eye, also known as chlamydia conjunctivitis, is when the chlamydia trachomatis infection is present in the eye.
-It can cause the eye to become red and irritated (pink eye) and can also cause discharge, and sensitivity to light.
+A chlamydia eye infection, also known as chlamydia conjunctivitis, can cause the eye to become red and irritated (pink eye) and can also cause discharge, and sensitivity to light.
+You should get treatment as soon as possible as the condition can worsen over time.
+Your GP may use a swab test to confirm that the infection is present.

-A pain in your mouth or a sore throat can be a sign of oral chlamydia, which is a possibility after unprotected oral sex.
-Oral chlamydia often has no symptoms, or symptoms which are similar in nature to that of a sore throat.
+A pain in your mouth or a sore throat can be a sign of oral chlamydia, which is a possibility if you have engaged in unprotected oral sex.
+The condition often has no symptoms, or symptoms which are similar in nature to that of a sore throat.

 Pre-ejaculate and ejaculate are considered to be normal discharge for males.
-Pre-ejaculate is a clear fluid that is secreted from the tip of the penis during sexual arousal to help prepare for sex.
+Pre-ejaculate is a clear fluid that is secreted during sexual arousal to help prepare for sex.
 Ejaculate is white, cloudy and contains sperm.
 It comes out of the penis when you orgasm.

-However, if you have a white, cloudy and or watery discharge from the tip of the penis at times when you are not sexually aroused, then you could have chlamydia.
+However, if you have a white, cloudy and or watery discharge at times when you are not sexually aroused, then you could have chlamydia.
 This type of discharge is one of the most common chlamydia symptoms in males.
 Discharge can also appear yellow in colour, and can have a foul smell.

 Men can get chlamydia by having penetrative sex, anal sex, or from giving and receiving oral sex, with someone who has chlamydia.

 No, the signs of chlamydia are not detectable from a picture.
-Healthcare professionals are not able to diagnose chlamydia by looking at pictures.
-Chlamydia is diagnosed using a chlamydia test.
+Healthcare professionals are not able to diagnose the condition by looking at pictures.
+Chlamydia is diagnosed using a test.

 Doxycycline is the first line treatment, as it is a more effective treatment for chlamydia.
 You take doxycycline twice a day for seven days.
 A test of cure is not usually required, due to the effectiveness of this antibiotic.
 It generally has positive reviews.